tech-engine/goscrapy/README.md

 ```

 ### Spider
-A Spider encapsulate the main logic of your spider from the making a requests, parsing of responses, and data extraction.
+Encapsulates the main logic of your spider from the making a requests, parsing of responses, and data extraction.
 <!-- Here goes the spider.go -->

 ## Example